 File: EEAA

 WALKERS AND RIDERS

+Note: look to create separate policy for Regionals

 Students will be entitled to transportation to and from school at the expense of the public schools when such transportation conforms to applicable provisions of the Massachusetts General Laws.
-Reimbursement to the school district for transportation costs is given by the Commonwealth, subject to appropriation, only for (a) students living at least one and one half miles from school, (b) students who live more than one mile from the nearest bus stop, and (c) students with special needs for whom transportation must be provided.
+Reimbursement to the school district for transportation costs is given by the Commonwealth, subject to appropriation, only for (a) students living at least one and one half miles from school, and (b) students who live more than one mile from the nearest bus stop.
+Transportation must be provided for students with special needs whose IEP require it.

 Additionally, the Committee will provide transportation for students as follows: